oauth-xx/oauth2/README.md

 [travis]: http://travis-ci.org/oauth-xx/oauth2
 [coveralls]: https://coveralls.io/r/intridea/oauth2

-## OmniAuth is looking for a new home.
-If you are interested in taking over this project please contact jason@mobomo.com
+### Oauth2 gem is looking for new maintainers.
+See oauth-xx/oauth2#307.

 A Ruby wrapper for the OAuth 2.0 specification.